 For full licence holders who do not hold age, vehicle or work conditions, a BAC of up to 0.05 is permitted while driving.
 If your blood alcohol concentration reads between 0.05 and 0.069, you will receive a licence disqualification of six months, a fine and require an alcohol interlock device for a minimum period.

-More information on Victoria’s DWI penalties can be read on our article, Drink Driving Penalties in Victoria.
+More information on Victoria’s DWI penalties can be read in Drink Driving Penalties in Victoria.

 In Tasmania police have the discretion to issue infringement notices to full licence holders who have a blood alcohol concentration reading of less than 0.10 and it is their first offence.
-This is under the Road Safety (Alcohol and Drugs) Act 1970.
+The legislation that applies is the Road Safety (Alcohol and Drugs) Act 1970.

-More information about how the Tasmanian courts issue penalties for DWI offences can be read in Penalties for Drink Driving in Tasmania.
+More information about how the Tasmanian courts issue penalties for drink driving offences can be read in Penalties for Drink Driving in Tasmania.

 Most DWI offences will result in the loss of a licence.
 As with most of the states and territories, the penalties range with the blood alcohol concentration (BAC) of the driver when the offence was committed.

-The following BAC ranges apply in the Northern Territory to DWI penalties:
+The following BAC ranges apply in the Northern Territory:

 - Low range – 0.05 to 0.079;

 - Medium range – 0.08 to 0.149; and